Cami-Jahr/CallyBot/README.md

 Next, go to the section **App Review for Messenger**, add **pages_messaging** and **pages_messaging_subscriptions** to submission.<br />
 Before we check out the code find the section **Token Generator**, select your page and save the **Page Access Token** you get.
 We will use that later when we connect the bot and app together.
 ### 3. Setup the server
 Now it is time to look at the code.
-First you have to pull all the files from the branch **cally_server**.
+First you have to pull all the files from the **master** branch.
 Be sure to install all the required libraries if you do not already have installed them.
 Currently we are using these libraries:
 * mysqliclient - MySQLdb for python3, for connecting to mysql database.
 * Flask - To handle post/get requests from Facebook.
 * requests - To handle incoming data from Flask, and to send data.
 * selenium - To webscrape and general interaction with websites<sup>1</sup>.
-* pycrypto - To decrypt passwords from database.
+* pycrypto - To decrypt passwords from database<sup>2</sup>.
 * apscheduler - To handle interrupts to check database for reminders.

 Go into the **server_main.py** file and locate the variable **ACCESS_TOKEN**.
 Switch the value with the token you generated earlier.<br />